How to Write an Effective Personal Prospecting Email

 1. Write creative and impactful subject lines

-Like said earlier, your prospect’s inbox has a bunch of emails and you want to stand out from them, hence your subject line is the first and last impression.
+As said earlier, your prospect’s inbox has a bunch of emails and you want to stand out from them, hence your subject line is the first and last impression.
 It holds the power to decide whether or not the rest of your email gets a chance.
-Stats suggest that 33% of email recipients open emails because of catchy subject lines and 69% report it as spam for the same.
+Statistics suggest that 35% of email recipients open emails because of catchy subject lines and 69% report it as spam for the same.

 Keep it short and engaging.
 Don’t go over 5-6 words; caps and exclamation marks are out of the question.
 Make your subject line unique, but do not exaggerate, because if the email content does not match up to the subject line, boom!
 Unsubscribed.